qohar/datasciencecoursera/GettingandCleaningData/CodeBook.md

 The experiments have been carried out with a group of 30 volunteers.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, the researchers captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

 ## Variables
 The Human Activity Recognition data set contains over 500 measurements captured from the smartphone.
-The data set also contains 'subject', a range of numbers to indicate the person who performed the activity, and 'activity label', which links the class labels with their activity name.
+The data set also contains 'subject', a range of numbers (1:30) to indicate the person who performed the activity, and 'activity label', which links the class labels with their activity name (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 For this project, I mainly focused on these variables: 'subject', 'activity label', and mean of the mean and standard deviation measurements.

 ## Transformation
 There are four steps involved in the process of cleaning the original data set to creating a tidy data set.